eznapke/mask_detector/README.md

 # Security Surveillence
-The information below is purely for confirming the mechanics of deploying ths app
+The information below is purely for confirming the mechanics of deploying the Security App.<br>

 ## Day 0/1 - EKS + App + Cfg